DavidsonGroup/flexiplex/index.md

 # Usage

 ```
-FLEXIPLEX 1.02.6
+FLEXIPLEX 1.02.7
 usage: flexiplex [options] [reads_input]

   reads_input: a .fastq or .fasta file.
 Will read from stdin if empty.

   options:
      -k known_list   Either 1) a text file of expected barcodes in the first column,
-                     one row per barcode, or 2) a comma separate string of barcodes.
+                     one row per barcode, or 2) a comma-separated string of barcodes.
                      Without this option, flexiplex will search and report possible barcodes.
                      The generated list can be used for known_list in subsequent runs.
      -l true/false   Replace read ID with barcodes+UMI (default: true)
      -r true/false   Remove search strings including flanking sequence and split read
                      if multiple barcodes found (default: true).
+     -a true/false   Output all reads, including those without a barcode match
+                     (default: false).
+The read comment gains the uncorrected
+                     barcode and UMI as observed in the read:
+                       CB:Z:<barcode>	CR:Z:<raw barcode>	UB:Z:<umi>	UR:Z:<raw umi>
+                     CB and UB are '-' when no known barcode matched, as is CR
+                     when no flanking sequence was found.
+Reads are not listed in
+                     the reads_barcodes.txt table unless a barcode was assigned.
      -s true/false   Sort reads into separate files by barcode (default: false)
      -c true/false   Add a _C suffix to the read identifier of any chimeric reads
                      (default: false).
 For instance if,